-Move the control handle all the way down or all the way up to apply the brake (see Brake Zone Label).
+To apply the brake, move the control handle down or all the way up to one of the "Brake On" zones.

-When you let go of the control handle it will automatically go to the upper braking zone.
+When you let go of the control handle it will automatically return to the vertical position and apply the brake.